2026 Disney World Crowd Calendar

 Although schools do vary their Spring Break schedules, don’t expect the parks to be any less busy because of staggered Spring Breaks.
 Mid-March until mid-April are also incredibly busy dates for the parks because of Spring Breaks, with the two weeks abutting Easter being the absolute worst (since most schools still use Easter as a proxy for Spring Break).

 If you don’t have kids or aren’t otherwise forced to travel around holidays or traditional vacation periods, we’d highly recommend avoiding them.
 Not because we have anything against kids, but because crowds and prices will be higher during these breaks.
 Plan around them and save both time and money!
+As we often say, pack your patience and arm yourself with savvy strategy if you’re visiting Walt Disney World and you’ll do just fine, regardless of crowds.

 If you are unsure of when visiting Walt Disney World might be best for you–or need personalized help with any aspect of your trip from hotels to the Disney Dining Plan and more–we recommend contacting a no fee “Authorized Disney Vacation Planner” (basically, Disney’s term for a travel agent) to get a quote and to help you plan.
 They get their commission from Disney, so none of the authorized (key word) planners will charge you for booking their trip and helping.
 Here’s one such Authorized Disney Vacation Planner that we recommend!